Phylogenetic reconciliation: Pocket Gophers and their chewing lices: a classical example

 Pocket gophers (Geomyidae) and their chewing lice (Trichodectidae) form a well studied system of host and symbiont coevolution.
 The phylogeny of host and symbiont and the matching of the leaves of their trees are depicted on the left.
 For the host, O. stands for Orthogeomys, G. for Geomys and T. for Thomomys; for the symbiont, G. stands for Geomydoecus and T. for Thomoydoecus.

 Reconciling the two trees means giving a scenario with evolutionary events and matching on the ancestral nodes depicting the coevolution of the two trees.
 The events considered in this system are the events of the DTL model: duplication, transfer (or host switch), loss, and cospeciation, the null event of coevolution.

 Two scenarios were proposed in two studies, using two different frameworks which could be deemed as pre-dynamic programming DTL reconciliation.

 In modern DTL reconciliation frameworks, costs are assigned to events.
 The two scenarios were then shown to correspond to maximum parsimonious reconciliation with different cost assignments.

 The scenario A uses 6 cospeciations, 2 duplications, 3 losses and 2 host switches to reconcile the two trees, while scenario B uses 5 cospeciations, 3 duplications, 3 losses and 2 host switches.
 The cost of a scenario is the sum of the cost of its events.
 For instance, with a cost of 0 for cospeciation, 2 for duplication, 1 for loss and 3 for host switch, scenario A has a cost of $6 \times 0 + 1\times 2 + 3\times 1+ 1 \times 3 = 8$ and scenario B of $5\times 0 + 1 \times 2 + 3 \times 1 + 2 \times 3=11$, and so according to a parsimonious principle, scenario A would be deemed more likely (scenario A stays more likely as long as the cost of cospeciation is less than the cost of duplication).

-Development of Phylogenetic Reconciliaton Models
+Development of Phylogenetic Reconciliation Models

 Models and methods used today in phylogeny are the result of several decades of research, made progressively complex, driven by the nature of the data and the quest for biological realism on one side, and the limits and progresses of mathematical and algorithmic methods on the other.